 Boroden felt small and vulnerable as the great doors sealed him and his companions inside a vast hall.
 This irritated him.
-He wanted desperately to do well for his people and live up to the reputation that he had made for himself leading a bold and victorious attack upon the hobyahs that waited to ambush his clan.
+He wanted desperately to do well for his people, as he had in battle as he led a bold and victorious attack upon the hobyahs that waited to ambush his clan.
 His quickened senses had alerted him to the concealed band of hobyahs and he had used his ability to run with preternatural speed to intercept them.
 By the time that brownies warriors approached to join his fight he let his power fade.
 No one suspected him.

 ‘That’s the king your people want to see.
-I know you have it in you,’ Captain Carnelian, Boroden’s tutor, had told him.
-The fact that he was now king seemed unreal.
+I know you have it in you and will pray that God grants you courage to face the trials ahead,’ Captain Carnelian, Boroden’s tutor, had told him.
+The fact that he was now king seemed unreal to Boroden.